-In 2020, Drs.
-Busch and Wright were each awarded a nonqualified stock option grant under our 2019 Equity Plan of 75,000 stock options.
-These stock option awards will vest and become exercisable over forty-eight equal monthly installments over a four-year period on each monthly anniversary of November 4, 2020, subject to their respective continued employment on each such date.
+In 2021, Dr. Busch and Ms. Gault were awarded nonqualified stock option grants under our 2019 Equity Plan of 75,000 stock options and 100,000 stock options, respectively, in recognition of their outstanding service to the Company during 2021.
+These stock option awards vest and become exercisable over forty-eight equal monthly installments over a four-year period on each monthly anniversary of December 9, 2021, subject to their respective continued employment on each such date.
+Dr. Hecht did not receive any stock option awards or other equity awards in 2021.